Roger Corman: 1965–1971: Return to independent films

-He had money in Navy vs. the Night Monsters (1967).
-He financed two Westerns shot back to back in Utah directed by Monte Hellman and written and co-produced by Jack Nicholson, The Shooting (1967) and Ride in the Whirlwind (1967), which became cult successes.
+Corman had money in Navy vs. the Night Monsters (1967).
+He financed two Westerns shot back to back in Utah, directed by Monte Hellman and written and co-produced by Jack Nicholson, The Shooting (1967) and Ride in the Whirlwind (1967), which were never released theatrically in the US but became cult successes several years later.
 He also financed two films directed by Dan Haller, Devil's Angels (1967), a follow-up to Wild Angels written by Griffith, and a car racing film shot in Europe, The Wild Racers (1968).
 He announced a comedy about the population explosion, There Just Isn't Any Room, but it appears to have never been made.

 Corman directed The Trip for AIP, written by Jack Nicholson and starring Peter Fonda, Dennis Hopper and Bruce Dern.
 This began the psychedelic film craze of the late 1960s and was the American entry at Cannes that year.
+Corman took LSD and used the experience to shape the film.
 AIP made some changes to the film in post-production, which made Corman unhappy.

-In September 1967, he announced plans to build a new film studio.
+In September 1967, Corman announced plans to build a new film studio.
 However, this did not happen for a number of years.

 Corman made a film for American TV, Target: Harry (1968), shot in Europe with his brother producing.
 He did some uncredited directing on AIP's De Sade (1969) when director Cy Endfield fell ill.
 He financed Bogdanovich's first feature, Targets (1968), which incorporated footage from The Terror.
 He also produced The Dunwich Horror (1970) for AIP, directed by Haller and co-written by Curtis Hanson, and financed Haller's Paddy.

-Final films as director

 For AIP, Corman returned to the director's chair for a gangster film, Bloody Mama (1970), starring Shelley Winters and a young Robert de Niro.
 It was a big hit at the box office.
 He also directed a black comedy, Gas-s-s-s (1970), written by George Armitage; it was cut without his permission by AIP and was a financial failure.

 United Artists finally agreed to finance his Red Baron project, although they asked that it emphasize American characters.
 Accordingly, it was filmed as Von Richthofen and Brown (1971), shot in Ireland in July 1970.
 There were several plane crashes during filming and one person died.
 Corman was going to make a film of Couples, a novel by John Updike for United Artists, and In from a script by Richard Schupe, but decided to take a break from directing.
 "Directing is very hard and very painful," he said in 1971.
 "Producing is easy.
 I can do it without really thinking about it."